Questioning Compulsory Membership

 Poodle Brown Dwarf

 With the pure-breed dog Stud Register being the basis of our existence, let me first draw an analogy.
 If I want to own a car I do not have to be a member of VicRoads to register it.
 So why should I have to be a member of Dogs Victoria to register my pure breed dogs?
 I can understand our administrators.
 What a great source of income!
-This compulsory membership a few decades ago generated so much income for the KCC, they had to 'launder' some money in order to prove they were a non-profit making organization!
-To avoid being taxed on all this income, they purchased KCC Park.
+This compulsory membership a few decades ago generated so much income for the KCC, they had to 'launder' some money to prove they were a non-profit making organisation!
+I believe that, to avoid being taxed on all this income, they purchased KCC Park.

 Group of Saluki